cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 }
 ```

 Starport separates concerns into different files in the compilation of a service.
-Some of which you should edit and some should be left untouched.
-The following was already taken care of by Starport for your checkers game:
+Some should be edited and some should not.
+The following were prepared by Starport for your checkers game:

 * The [query parameters](https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/x/checkers/types/query.pb.go#L33-L35), as well as [how to serialize](https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/x/checkers/types/query.pb.go#L501) and make them conform to the right Protobuf [`RequestQuery`](https://github.com/tendermint/tendermint/blob/1c34d17/abci/types/types.pb.go#L636-L641) interface.
 * The primary implementation of the gRPC service.